Kinship Verification through a Forest Neural Network: Experiment

-\begin{itemize} \item \textit{Impact of} $\alpha$: \end{itemize} The search range of the optimal value for the temperature rate $\alpha$ is [1,~1.1] for KinFaceW-I and KinFaceW-II represented in Fig.~\ref{fig:temperature_rate}.
-The optimal values for KinFaceW-I are 1.04 and 1.05, and for KinFaceW-II are 1.02 and 1.05.
-The value 1.05 for the temperature rate is selected since it is a frequent value of acquiring high accuracy in both datasets.
-Values less than one do not make sense because these values gradually disappear the impact of the center loss.
-Values greater than 1.10 degrade the accuracy noticeably more and are not depicted in Fig.~\ref{fig:temperature_rate}.
+\begin{itemize} \item \textit{Impact of} $\alpha$: \end{itemize} The search range of the optimal value for the temperature rate $\alpha$ is [1,~1.1] for KinFaceW-I and KinFaceW-II, represented in Fig.~\ref{fig:temperature_rate}.
+The optimal values for KinFaceW-I were 1.04 and 1.05, and for KinFaceW-II were 1.02 and 1.05.
+We selected 1.05 for the temperature rate because it was a common value that achieved high accuracy across both datasets.
+Values less than one do not make sense because they gradually diminish the impact of the center loss.
+Values greater than 1.10 noticeably degrade accuracy and are not depicted in Fig.~\ref{fig:temperature_rate}.